 Johnson & Sons Funeral Home is assisting the family.

-To send flowers to Jacquelyn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jacquelyn Louise Haizlip, please visit our floral store.